Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Spin Susceptibility

 \section{Spin Susceptibility}

-In our system (Fig.~\ref{lattice}), the two chains of magnetic impurities are assumed to consist of localized spins $\mathbb{S}_i$ located at position $\boldsymbol{R}_i$ on the surface of the topological insulator.
+In this paper we investigate the exchange interaction between two chains of magnetic impurities on the surface of a topological insulator irradiated by CP light.
+Our setup of two parallel impurity spin chains can be considered as the 2D analogue of the magnetic multilayers consisting of two ferromagnetic layers sandwiching a nonmagnetic spacer metal~\cite{Bruno1,Bruno2}.
+In our system (Fig.~\ref{lattice}), the two chains of magnetic impurities are assumed to consist of localized spins with magnetic moment $\mathbb{S}_i$ located at position $\boldsymbol{R}_i$ on the surface of the topological insulator.
 Each of the spins $\mathbb{S}_i$ is coupled to the electrons of the topological insulator surface states through the local potential $V_i=J_0\delta(\boldsymbol{r}-\boldsymbol{R}_i)\boldsymbol{S}\cdot\mathbb{S}_i$.
-Here $J_0$ is the coupling strength and $\boldsymbol{S}$ is the spin operator of the electrons of the topological insulator surface.
+Here $J_0$ is the coupling strength and $\boldsymbol{S}$ is the magnetic moment of the electron spin of the topological insulator surface.
 Our purpose is to calculate the exchange interaction energy between the two parallel chains of impurities on the surface of the topological insulator.
-We set the origin at an impurity of the chain on the left, and we initially consider the exchange interaction energy between a right-chain impurity located at $\boldsymbol{R}_n$ and the impurity at the origin.
-The expectation value of the spin induced by the impurity is:
+Toward this end, we consider two impurities, one on the left chain (L) located at the origin and the other on the right chain (R) located at $\boldsymbol{R}_n$.